ghukill/blog/_drafts/2017-07-01-infradata.md

 Without perfect surrogates, I humbly submit the concept of *opinionation* as a related term to *infradata*.
 Or, *infradata* as the instantiation of *opinionation*.

 And, [an article from Microsoft Research asking, "What is a File?"](https://www.microsoft.com/en-us/research/wp-content/uploads/2011/10/MSR-TR-2011-109.pdf).
 I must admit I haven't finished the article, but what I have read, it begins to prod the idea of a "file".
 When I upload the file `cactus.jpg` to Google Drive, I am rewarded with a link to `cactus.jpg` in my Drive folder.
 But where is that file?
 There is not a single harddrive in California, with the directory structure `/Google/Drive/ghukill/images/` with my file there.
 Oh no, cloud storage is distrubuted.
 The file is moving.
 The file is duplicated.
 The file is versioned.
+The only way that Google can return the bytes from `cactus.jpg` when I request it, is by using some kind of `infradata` internal to their Drive infrastructure, but hovering above my `cactus.jpg` metadata that may contain descriptive information, exif data, etc.

+And this is key: my *very* early understanding of the idea of *infradata* is that it is metadata that describes the **state** of an object *in situ*, but is not metadata that will accompany the object through various states and infrastructures.

+So what is this *opinionation* connection?
+Going back to my coat check example, where is it codified that they will:

+  * create two tickets with the same identifier ("13"), keep one, and give me one?
+  * record the room and rack information on their ticket?

+Perhaps it is not, but it's just *the way that things are done*.
+That's a very dangerous phrase, and unforutnately, one that I think accompanies *opinionation* often.
+These are loose connections I realize, they feel related.  *Infradata* is unique in that follows the *opinionation* of an infrastructure, valuable it and the infrastructure are expecting the same values, ephmeral because it is lost when the state of the object changes.

+One question this begs: do we need to save *infradata*?
+Is it enough just to understand that it temporarily exists to shephard an object through time and space?